MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Parameter_Binding.md

    `ValueFromPipelineByPropertyName` parameters with type conversion:

    The name of the property must match the name of the parameter or one of its aliases.
-If the input type doesn't match, convert the input to the matching type.
+If the input type doesn't match, attempt to convert the input to the matching type.
 If the conversion fails, the parameter isn't bound.